 Indoor Bamboo Plant Care

 Indoor bamboo plants can tolerate a variety of soil types.
-However it prefers organically rich soil with a great drainage capabilities.
+However, it prefers organically rich soil with great drainage capabilities.

 Temperature and Humidity